Costa del Sol

 Consider taking a hot air balloon ride today to get a birds eye view of the surrounding area of Seville.
 The Donana National Park is a beautiful natural area with open landscapes and native flora and fauna.
 For the return trip to Seville centre, a speed boat could be arranged along the Guadalquivir river bringing you into the heart of the city, past the iconic Torre del Oro (Golden Tower).
 Please speak to your sales advisor if you would like to add this to your itinerary.
 Please note that hot air ballooning is weather dependent and typically done very early in the morning when the air thermals are the most suitable for flying.

 Embark on a Seville walking tour with your own private guide to check out the most important landmarks of the city.
 You will see La Torre del Oro (The Golden Tower), a Moorish-built tower dating from 1222, which formed part of the old defensive wall that protected the old city.
 You will also see Triana (this Gypsy district is the home of flamenco), Santa Cruz (the Old Jewish Quarter and a labyrinth of tiny alleys with white houses with traditional Moorish courtyards), Reales Alcazares (a Moorish palace-fortress which originally dates back to 913AD and has been the residence of various kings and boasts impressive gardens and fountains) and The Cathedral and Giralda, originally a 12th Century mosque, of which only the minaret (La Giralda) and the orange tree courtyard now remain.
 The cathedral is also Europe's second largest.
 If you have a particular interest in bullfighting, we can substitute some of the above for a visit to the Real Maestranza (The Maestranza Bullring).
 Built between 1767 and 1880 this famous bullring houses a museum dedicated to the world of bull fighting.
+No entrance fees included.

 Enjoy a 45 minute drive in a private vehicle with driver and accompanied by a guide to a traditional Andalucian estate which belongs to relatives of the Spanish Royal family.
 Without any doubt, all the secrets and legends inherent to the world of fighting bulls, horse breeding and the philosophy of the Andalucian country life are present here, on the over 2.900 hectares of this fantastic Cortijo.
 Here you will be received by members of the staff who will take you on a tour of the fighting bull ranch on specially equipped tractors or 4x4s.
 You will visit the pastures grazed by the fighting bulls, cows and their calves, breeding mares, deer, wild sheep etc....
 During the visit, information will be given on the breeding of fighting bulls, the traditions of the Andalucian country and the local agriculture.
 Return to the main buildings on the estate to visit the small nearly 100 year old bullring that is used for the training and development of the bulls.
 The visit of the ranch will conclude with an aperitif of chorizo, Iberian meat or cheese, and a glass of wine, beer or soft drink, after which your driver will return you to Seville.